robsonvn/piface-digital-web-api/README.md

 * **NUMBER_OF_OUTPUTS** the number of outputs to be controlled (default: 8)
 * **INPUT_WEBHOOK** the URL to be requested when an input state changes

+## Logging

+You can setup your logging settings in the logging.conf file.

+*Read more about [Python Logging]*(https://docs.python.org/3/howto/logging.html)

 ## Limitations

 * There is no API guard.